Stevens-Johnson syndrome is a rare but serious disorder that affects the skin, mucous membrane, genitals and eyes.

 Less commonly, bacterial infections can also trigger the syndrome.

-In adults, Stevens-Johnson syndrome is often caused by an adverse reaction to medication.
-The medications associated with a high risk of Stevens-Johnson syndrome are:
+In adults, Stevens-Johnson syndrome is often caused by an adverse reaction to medicine.

-It’s important to emphasise that Stevens-Johnson syndrome is rare, and the overall risk of getting the syndrome is low, even for people using "high risk" medications (one in 1,000 to one in 100,000).
+It's important to emphasise that Stevens-Johnson syndrome is rare and the overall risk of getting the syndrome is low, even for people using these medicines.

 Risk factors for Stevens-Johnson syndrome may include: